 Day Trips from Lisbon

-Lisbon is surrounded by natural wonders, ancient ruins, historical monuments and magical castles.
-There are many beauties around the Portuguese capital that wait to be explored by the tourists.
-These destinations are within very close range of Lisbon by any means of transportation.
+Lisbon is surrounded by natural wonders, ancient ruins, historical monuments, and magical castles.
+Many beauties around the Portuguese capital wait to be explored by the tourists.
+These destinations are within a very close range of Lisbon by any means of transportation.
 Some of the city’s best beaches are among these destinations together with charming villages that take visitors back in time.
 Also, these places usually are stripped from the capital’s crowd.
-In peace and quiet, many spots around Lisbon are day trip options.
-Some of them are Sintra, Palacio Nacional de Queluz, Cascais, Evora, Batalha, Fatima, Costa de Caparica, Serra de Arrabida and Sesimbra.
+In peace, many spots around Lisbon are day trip options.
+Some of them are Sintra, Palacio Nacional de Queluz, Cascais, Evora, Batalha, Fatima, Costa de Caparica, Serra de Arrabida, and Sesimbra.

 What to Pack for Lisbon

 Lisbon is a city that knows how to have fun.
 Therefore, just getting along would probably result in an awesome vacation.
-Lisbon has lively activities at nights as much as it has in the daylight.
-Portuguese people –as many people around Mediterranean- love to eat, drink and have fun.
-It means that if the tourists can get a glimpse of the colourful population of the locals, they need not bother looking for eccentric activities around.
+Lisbon has lively activities at night as much as it has in the daylight.
+Portuguese people –as many people around the Mediterranean- love to eat, drink and have fun.
+It means that if the tourists can get a glimpse of the colorful population of the locals, they need not bother looking for eccentric activities around.